Judge40/BetterMobGriefingGameRule/README.md

 | Wither      | mobGriefing WitherBoss  |
 | Zombie      | mobGriefing Zombie      |

-Each rule can be set to "true", "false" or "inherit", when the value is "inherit" the entity's mobGriefing behaviour will be inherited from the original "mobGriefing" game rule.
+Each rule can be set to `true`, `false` or `inherit`, when the value is `inherit` the entity's mobGriefing behaviour will be inherited from the original "mobGriefing" game rule.

-Full details of the effects of each game rule can be found in this projects wiki.
+### Entity Rule Effects
+The following list describe the effect of each of the default entity rules.

+ - Creeper
+    - Whether the Creeper's explosion can destroy blocks.
+ - EnderDragon
+    - Whether the EnderDragon can destroy blocks upon contact.
+ - Enderman
+    - Whether the Enderman can pick up and/or place blocks.
+ - Ghast
+    - Whether the Ghast's fireball can destroy blocks.
+ - Sheep
+    - Whether the Sheep eating grass damages the grass.
+ - Silverfish
+    - Whether the Silverfish egg hatching can destroy the block.
+ - Wither
+    - Whether the Wither's spawn explosion can destroy blocks.
+    - Whether the Wither's attacks can destroy blocks.
+    - Whether the Wither can destroy blocks upon contact.
+ - Zombie
+    - Whether the Zombie can destroy wooden doors.
+    - Whether the Zombie can pick up loot from the ground.

+Several behaviours are handled in common code and so can affect multiple entities, these are detailed below with the entities which use them as standard.
+ - Whether an entity falling upon farmland reverts it to dirt.
+   (Used by all entities.)
+ - Whether an entity eating grass damages the grass.
+   (Used by Sheep only.)
+ - Whether an entity can destroy wooden doors.
+(Used by Zombies only.)
+ - Whether an entity can pick up loot from the ground.
+   (Used by PigZombies, Skeletons and Zombies.)
+ - Whether large fireballs can destroy blocks.
+   (Used by Ghasts only.)
+ - Whether wither skull projectiles can destroy blocks.
+   (Used by Wither only.)

+Any entities which include these behaviours can be added to be handled with a separate entity rule at any time by using the command `/gamerule mobGriefing <entity-name> <value>`.
+For example the loot pickup behaviour of Skeletons is not handled by standard but could be stopped by using `/gamerule mobGriefing Skeleton false`.

+Any changes made by other mods may change the inheritance of mob griefing behaviour, so creating new entity rules as above may be necessary to account for changes or new mob types which extend the original mob types.

 ### Configuration
 The default values of the mobGriefing game rules can be set using the in-game configuration menu.
-Defaults can be changed for both then global mobGriefing game rule and each individual entity.
+Default values can be changed for both the global mobGriefing game rule and each individual entity.

 The specified default values will be used to set the initial mobGriefing values during world creation as well as for any existing world in which